Egypt

 No affiliation letter required at deadline

 Each grantee must be affiliated with a host institution approved by the Fulbright Commission in Egypt.
-The Commission arranges host-institution affiliations for grantees.
+The Commission arranges host institution affiliations for grantees.
 Applicants may indicate a preferred host institution in their application.
 It is not required to submit a letter of invitation from the preferred host institution.
 However, an invitation letter may be included in the application.
 Final decision on affiliation is made by the Fulbright Commission.
-Research which involves travel outside of the greater Cairo metropolitan area will be subject to review and approval by the Fulbright Commission on a case-by-case basis.

 Affiliation Fees/Tuition

 Research grants carry a modest provision for Arabic language study.
-The Commission does not cover any supplemental tuition or private instruction fees, other than CLEA (if applicable).
+The Commission does not cover any other fees, including supplemental tuition, affiliation, or private instruction fees (other than CLEA, if applicable).

 Housing Arrangements

-All housing must be approved by the Fulbright Commission and the U.S. Embassy's Regional Security Officer.
+All housing must be approved by the Fulbright Commission in Egypt.

 Dependents